jenkins-x/jx-docs/content/en/v3/develop/reference/files.md

 ## Files in a dev cluster repository

-The following files are only used in a developent cluster git repository
+The following files are only used in a development cluster git repository

 | File | Schema | Description |